 In 2003, the United States Committee of OMEP (World Organization for the Education of Young Children) declared November 20 as a special day each year to honor and support all children in the U.S. and worldwide and to promote a better understanding of their needs and rights throughout the year.
-Nov.
-20 coinsides with the UN signing of the Convention of the Rights of the Child (CRC).
-OMEP-USA celebrates and supports Universal Children’s Day.
+November 20th coincides with the United Nations signing of the Convention of the Rights of the Child (CRC).
+OMEP-USA celebrates and supports Universal Children’s Day every November 20th.

-How Do We Celebrate Universal Children’s Day ?
+How Can You Celebrate Universal Children’s Day ?

 ADD UNIVERSAL CHILDREN’S DAY to your home and school calendar, websites, social media pages and agendas.
 Send a letter to your local newspaper and flyers to your library.